Sites get compromised when nobody's watching.

 What good looks like.

-You don't know if your site has been compromised, most infections are completely silent
+You don't know if your site has been compromised, and many infections leave no visible sign

-Audit surfaces every vulnerability, ranked by actual risk.
-You know exactly where you stand and what to fix first
+The audit surfaces vulnerabilities ranked by actual risk.
+You know where you stand and what to fix first

-Most website compromises happen silently for weeks or months.
-Attackers often want to use your server to send spam or host phishing pages, not deface your site.
-You might not notice until Google blacklists you.
+Many website compromises run quietly for weeks or months.
+Attackers often want to use your server to send spam or host phishing pages rather than deface your site, so you might not notice until Google blacklists you.

 Your site was cleaned after a hack but got reinfected two months later